-Never beg for likes on other company’s pages, or promote your page in comment sections.
+Never beg for likes on other companies’ pages, or promote your page in comment sections.
 This may come across as unprofessional.

 Never piggyback off national tragedy.
 Cancel your posts out of respect.

-Keep you content original.
+Keep your content original.
 If you wish to share a relevant tweet/post/etc. credit the originator.

 Do not spam posts.
 It is okay to post the same thing for visibility, but space the posts out, and try and limit it to 4 times a day at the most.

-Do not have your twitter posts programmed to post on Facebook, the other way around is fine, but the nature of Twitter is more rapid than Facebook so having too many Facebook posts, even if they are different appear spammy.
+Do not have your Twitter posts programmed to post on Facebook, the other way around is fine, but the nature of Twitter is more rapid than Facebook so having too many Facebook posts, even if they are different appears spammy.

-Be sympathetic of your follower’s notifications.
+Be sympathetic to your follower’s notifications.
 Mass messages clutter up people’s notification centers.